Temple in Jerusalem: Second Temple

+Al-Aqsa and the Third Temple

+By the 7th century, the site had fallen into disrepair under Byzantine rule.
+In tradition, after the Muslim conquest of Jerusalem in the 7th century during the Rashidun Caliphate, a mosque was built by Umar (r.
+634–644–), who first cleared the site of debris and then erected a mihrab and simple mosque on the same site as the present one.
+This first mosque was known as Masjid al-'Umar.

-After the Muslim conquest of Jerusalem in the 7th century, Umayyad Caliph Abd al-Malik ibn Marwan ordered the construction of an Islamic shrine, the Dome of the Rock, on the Temple Mount.
-The shrine has stood on the mount since 691 CE; the Jami Al-Aqsa, from roughly the same period, also stands in what used to be the Temple courtyard.
+During the Umayyad Caliphate, the caliph Abd al-Malik ibn Marwan ordered a renovation of the mosque, constructing the Dome of the Rock on the Temple Mount.
+The mosque has stood on the mount since 691; the al-Aqsa Mosque.
+It has been renovated several times since, including during the Abbasid, Fatimid, Mamluk, and Ottoman eras.

 Archaeological evidence

-Archaeological excavations have found remnants of both the First Temple and Second Temple.
-Among the artifacts of the First Temple are dozens of ritual immersion pools in this area surrounding the Temple Mount, as well as a large square platform identified by architectural archaeologist Leen Ritmeyer as likely being built by King Hezekiah c.
-700 BCE as a gathering area in front of the Temple.
+Archaeological excavations have not found remnants of the First Temple, though there is evidence that Jerusalem was a hub of religious devotion at the time.
+Evidence for the Second Temple, both archaeological and literary, is much stronger even though no stone that was definitely part of the temple can be identified.

 Concrete finds from the Second Temple include the Temple Warning inscriptions and the Trumpeting Place inscription, two surviving pieces of the Herodian expansion of the Temple Mount.
 The Temple Warning inscriptions forbid the entry of pagans to the Temple, a prohibition also mentioned by the 1st century CE historian Josephus.
 These inscriptions were on the wall that surrounded the Temple and prevented non-Jews from entering the temple's courtyard.
 The Trumpeting Place inscription was found at the southwest corner of Temple Mount, and is believed to mark the site where the priests used to declare the advent of Shabbat and other Jewish holidays.

-Ritual objects used in the temple service were carried off and many are likely located in museum collections, in particular, that of the Vatican Museums.